theaji/misc-scripts/CloudFormation/ha_webapp/README.md

 # Summary

-The [ha_webapp.yml](https://github.com/theaji/projects/blob/main/ha_webapp/ha_webapp.yml) Cloudformation template was used to complete this lab
+The [ha_webapp.yml](https://github.com/theaji/projects/blob/main/ha_webapp/ha_webapp.yml) Cloudformation template was used to complete this project

 The template launches the specified amount of instances and uses healthchecks to monitor their status.